StefanTerdell/resolved-graph/readme.md

 ]
 ```

-And yes, I am working on a (simple) query language for this ;)
+As mentioned above, you can use [Resolved Graph Query](https://npmjs.org/package/resolved-graph-query) for more advanced use cases such as recursive queries

 ## Disclaimer

 As long as you use the standard methods found on the ResolvedGraph class, it should keep up with all resolutions for you.
 You can chuck in whatever properties you like on the nodes & links, as long as you stay away from 'id', 'to' and 'from'.
-The dissolve() method breaks the circular references and makes it safe for JSON.
+The dissolve() method breaks the circular references and returns a simpler Graph object safe for JSON.
 No checks are made on other properties so that's up to you.

 This project is currently only for my amusement.
 With that said, I'm glad you found it and welcome any requests!